achtnullzwei/A1TV_EPG/README.md

 ## A1TV_EPG

 ### Description
 This tool queries the API provided by A1 for their TV Program App and it's written in Python.
 It uses their API to query for channel information and program information.
 It then either generates an XMLTV formatted XML file, or sends the information directly to TVHeadend via UNIX socket (separate settings in TVHeadend required).
-A channel list is retrieved upon first start.
+A channel list is retrieved upon first start from the XSPF playlists provided by A1.
 It defaults to A1TV Plus (includes HD channels).
 It can be switched to basic also, to avoid loading unnecessary data.
 The station list is updated every 7 days automatically (can be updated manually).
 The default hours of EPG data to be loaded is set to 26.
 The maximum time period is set to 48 hours to avoid stressing the API too much.
 Also the channel details are filled with the naming etc. directly from A1.
 This is helpful when using their M3U for TVHeadend since it automatically matches the EPG to the channels.
+Furthermore it also automatically adds channel icon URLs to the XMLTV file (500x300px).

 Currently it does not support loading a description for a selected program.
 The API does not provide the possibility to query for a bulk of programs in order to retrieve the description details.
 Working around this limitation would result in the script running for a very long time (approx. 3-5h when querying the API with a maximum of 10-20 calls per minute).

-** Use this tool at you own risk and and to net stress the API too much.
-We are thankful that A1 provides it and we should not risk getting banned, or force them to restrict this somehow **
+**Use this tool at you own risk and and to net stress the API too much.
+We are thankful that A1 provides it and we should not risk getting banned, or force them to restrict this somehow**

 ### Requirements
 The tool itself is written to be compatible with Python 2.7 & Python 3.7.
 It has been tested and works in at least the following setups: